History of space in Africa: The All Nations University - Space Systems and Technology Laboratory

 Coincidently, in February 2012, the Space Systems and Technology Laboratory was established at the All Nations University under the electronics and communications department.
 The aim of the All Nations University Space Systems and Technology Lab (ANU-SSTL) is to support the Ghana space programme by providing human capital development, through education and innovative research, in the field of space science and satellite engineering.
 Initially the institution began by training students using CanSats, as a tool to simulate satellite development.
 In 2014, the SSTL successfully designed and built a ground station that was able to communicate with the international space station.
 In December 2015, the SSTL developed a Sun photometer as part of the NASA Aerosol Robotic Network (AERONET), which measures the atmospheric aerosol column over the region and supports the reduction of greenhouse gas emissions in the region.
 The SSTL also trained students in nanosatellite technology- this was done in collaboration with Kyushu Institute of Technology (KYU Tech) in Japan under the BIRDS-1 programme.
 This subsequently led to the development of the first Ghanaian nanosatellite- GhanaSat 1 in 2017.
 The roughly 1 kg satellite was launched in July 2017, from the Kennedy Space Centre to the ISS and then deployed from the ISS using the Japanese Kibō CubeSat deployment module.
-The total cost of developing, launching and operating GhanaSat-1 was USD 500k and was fully financed by the ANU university (which operates as a private entity).
-GhanaSat-1 contained both a low and high-resolution camera and was used to conduct costal surveillance and mapping across the region.
+The total cost of developing, launching and operating GhanaSat-1 was US$500k and was fully financed by the ANU university (which operates as a private entity).
+GhanaSat-1 contained both a low and high-resolution camera and was used to conduct coastal surveillance and mapping across the region.
 It de-orbited in 2019 as the last of the BIRDS-1 satellites.